A Kesten Stigum theorem for Galton-Watson processes with infinitely many types in a random environment: Proofs

 We introduce a slight modification in the above construction to create a biased law on the space of labelled trees.
 More precisely, we build a random labelled tree $(\TT^*, X^*)$, equipped with a random sequence of marked individuals $(\s_n)_{n\geq 0}$, called the spine.

-We recall that for almost any sequence of environments $\be=(e_n)_{n\geq 0}\in \E^{\ZZ_+}$, there exists a sequence of functions $(h_n)\in\B(\XX)^{\ZZ_+}$ and a sequence of positive real numbers $(\lambda_n)$ satisfying Theorem \ref{thme: approx}.
+We recall that for almost any sequence of environments $\be=(e_n)_{n\geq 0}\in \E^{\ZZ_+}$, there exists a sequence of functions $(h_n)\in\B(\XX)^{\ZZ_+}$ and a sequence of positive real numbers $(\lambda_n)$ satisfying Theorem \ref{thme: approx_KS}.
 We fix such a sequence of environments and introduce, for each type $x$ and almost any sequence $\be$ the biased probability distribution $\L^*_{x,\be}$ on $\Xg$ such that

-\begin{remark}{ In case of a finite type set $\XX=\{1,\dots, d\}$, the functions $h_0$ and $h_1$ are respectively the limits of the right dominant eigenvectors of the matrices $M_{0,n}$ and $M_{1,n}$, and one gets $\PP[N^*_{x,e}=u]= \frac{\langle u,h_1\rangle}{\lambda_0 h_0(x) } \PP[N_{x,e_0}=u]$ for any vector $u\in \ZZ_+^d$ (with the abuse of notation $\N=\ZZ_+^d$).
+\begin{remark}{ In case of a finite type set $\XX=\{1,\dots, d\}$, the functions $h_0$ and $h_1$ are respectively the limits of the right dominant eigenvectors of the matrices $M_{0,n}$ and $M_{1,n}$.
+It holds therefore $\PP[N^*_{x,e}=u]= \frac{\langle u,h_1\rangle}{\lambda_0 h_0(x) } \PP[N_{x,e_0}=u]$ for any vector $u\in \ZZ_+^d$ (with the abuse of notation $\N=\ZZ_+^d$).
 One recovers the biased distribution used in \cite{grama_kestenstigum_2023}.
 This distribution is itself an extension of the biased laws introduced in \cite{lyons_conceptual_1995,friedman_conceptual_1997} for Galton Watson processes in constant environment respectively with one and a finite number of types.} \end{remark} In particular, for any $f\in \B(\XX)$, it holds

 Let $\left(L_{x,\be}^{u,*}\right)_{x\in \XX,\be\in \E^{\ZZ_+}, u\in \UU}$ be an array of independent variables such that $L_{x,\be}^{u,*}\sim \L_{x,\be}^*$.
 We note once again $N_{x,\be}^{u,*}=\psi\left(L_{x,\be}^{u,*}\right)$. \\ If $u$ is at height $n$ in $\UU$, conditionally on $u\in \TT$, we note for short $L_u=L_{X(u),\xi_n}^{u}$ if $u\neq s_n$, and $L_{\s_n}=L^{\s_n,*}_{X(\s_n),\xi_n}$ the tuple valued variables describing the offspring of the individuals.
 Similarly, we note $N_u=\psi(L_u)$ their measure valued counterparts.
 Then, conditionally on the environmental process $(\xi_n)$, we build recursively the biased random tree $(\TT^*,X^*)$, and the spine $(\s_n)_{n\geq 0}$ as follows.